eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 The Credential Issuance Protocol defines the endpoints and message types for requesting [=Verifiable Credentials=] from a [=Credential Issuer=].
-The protocol is designed to handle use cases where credentials can automatically be issued and where a manual workflow is required.
+The protocol is designed to handle use cases where credentials can automatically be issued and where a manual workflow is REQUIRED.

 ## Issuance Flow